gocodebox/lifterlms/.wordpress-org/readme/description.md

 ***

-> We encourage you to get to know us by signing up for a **[$1 temporary _30 Day_ website][try]** on our servers with the core LifterLMS plugin AND all the premium add-ons intalled.
+> We encourage you to get to know us by signing up for a **[$1 temporary _30 Day_ website][try]** on our servers with the core LifterLMS plugin AND all the premium add-ons installed.
 This demo allows you to test drive all the add-ons before you invest.
 You can even add your other favorite plugins & themes to your demo site so you can see them in action together.

 > Are you ready to **[Try LifterLMS for $1][try]?** 🚀